leapt/core-bundle/README.md

 composer ci
 ```

 Docs are built using mkdocs.
-To launch the docs server locally, run `make docs-start` & open http://127.0.0.1:8000/.
+To launch the docs server locally, run `make docs-start` & open the URL printed
+in the console (defaults to http://127.0.0.1:8000/, falling back to the next available port if it's already in use).

 History
 -------